UniAP2022/UniAP/README.md

 Transcript: "the grateful applause of the clergy has consecrated the memory of a prince who indulged their passions and promoted their interest"

-Origin audio + Universal perturbaion (init status: xxx, SNR: xxx):
+Origin audio + Universal perturbaion (init status: notwithstanding_moreover_unusually, SNR: 42.11dB):

 https://user-images.githubusercontent.com/97931505/151657663-7a936445-c904-4fcf-adc2-6020cf9e7846.mov